GridProtectionAlliance/openHistorian/Source/Applications/openHistorian/openHistorian/Grafana/docs/sources/administration/roles-and-permissions/access-control/_index.md

 - `Action: annotations:write, Scope: annotations:type:dashboard`: Enables the viewer to modify annotations of a dashboard.
 - `Action: annotations:delete, Scope: annotations:type:dashboard`: Enables the viewer to remove annotations from a dashboard.

-{{% admonition type="note" %}}
+{{< admonition type="note" >}}
 You can't have a Grafana user without a basic role assigned.
 The `None` role contains no permissions.
-{{% /admonition %}}
+{{< /admonition >}}

 #### Basic role modification

 You can use RBAC to modify the permissions associated with any basic role, which changes what viewers, editors, or admins can do.
+If you modify a basic role, [the change is not propagated to the other basic roles](#permission-propagation).
 You can't delete basic roles.

-Note that any modification to any of these basic role is not propagated to the other basic roles.
-For example, if you modify Viewer basic role and grant additional permission, Editors or Admins won't have that additional grant.

-For more information about the permissions associated with each basic role, refer to [Basic role definitions](ref:rbac-role-definitions-basic-role-assignments).
-To interact with the API and view or modify basic roles permissions, refer to [the table](ref:rbac-basic-role-uid-mapping) that maps basic role names to the associated UID.

-{{% admonition type="note" %}}
+You can modify basic roles using the configuration file or with the RBAC API.
+Refer to [Manage RBAC roles](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/administration/roles-and-permissions/access-control/manage-rbac-roles) to learn how.

+Note that:

-You cannot use a service account to modify basic roles via the RBAC API.
+- You cannot use a service account to modify basic roles via the RBAC API.
 To update basic roles, you must be a Grafana administrator and use basic authentication with the request.
-{{% /admonition %}}
+- If you're a Cloud customer, contact Support to reset roles.

 ### Fixed roles